Mathematics and Computational Thinking

 Prerequisites: Functions, Statistics and Trigonometry or Pre-Calculus and department consent

 Pre-Calculus is not a specific, discrete study in mathematics, but rather a course that focuses upon establishing the student's knowledge and skills in preparation for undertaking more advanced math studies.
 While many of the topics introduced in Algebra II are revisited, they are covered in greater depth and breadth.
-Included are more challenging studies in functions, analysis of their domains and ranges, recognition of families of curves and their transformations, the study of conic sections, advanced trigonometry, arithmetic and geometric series, and statistics and probability.
-A graphing calculator is required and integral to the course as methods of solution include algebraic, numeric and graphical approaches.
+The course includes more challenging studies in functions, conic sections, advanced trigonometry, and arithmetic and geometric series.
+The course explores functions and the analysis of their domains and ranges, recognition of families of curves, and their transformations.
+Topics in Trigonometry include triangle trigonometry, trigonometric functions, and analytic trigonometry, as well as applications of trigonometry including vectors, parametric equations and polar coordinates.
+A graphing calculator is required.

 Prerequisites: Algebra II, Accelerated Algebra II or FST, and department consent

-Accelerated Pre-Calculus consolidates algebra and geometry skills, and emphasizes application and synthesis of those topics as a preparation for AP Calculus.
-The topics include solving algebraic equations and inequalities, function operations, polynomial and rational function analysis, exponential and logarithmic functions, trigonometric functions and applications, sequences and series, and conic sections.
+Accelerated Pre-Calculus consolidates algebra and geometry skills and focuses on the application and synthesis of those topics in preparation for Advanced Calculus.
+In addition to most Pre-Calculus topics (with an emphasis on trigonometric functions, applications and identities), the course covers calculus topics and applications in limits, differentiation and integration.
 Problems are solved numerically, graphically and algebraically, and a graphing calculator is used extensively for modeling and analyzing functions.